NLnetLabs/routinator/doc/manual/source/threat-model.rst

 * Infer the configuration of Routinator with respect to the configured TALs and timeouts and other network-related settings

 An adversary who compromises the host system could:

 * Stop, modify, and manipulate Routinator
 * Modify the Routinator configuration
 * Add, modify or remove trusted TALs, thus allowing for injection or removal of valid RPKI payloads
 * Bypass Routinator and provide incorrect data as validated RPKI payload to routers

-An adversary who compromises a resource holder’s key material could:
+An adversary who compromises a resource holder's key material could:

 * Sign valid statements that will then be successfully validated and included in the payload data to routers.
 This includes the ability to hijack a prefix or invalidate a genuine announcement.